MoskalenkoM/javascript-algorithms-structures/README.md

 # JavaScript

-## Algorithms and data structures in JavaScript
+## Algorithms and Data Structures in JavaScript

 ### Algorithms